xru/DeepBot/README.md

 ```
 most length of context is 369
 most length of utterance is 672
+mean length of context is 13.097878
+mean length of utterance is 13.576396
 max,min,mean of abs(context_length -utterance_length) is 670.000000,0.000000,12.089620
 most common words :
 [('.', 483355), (',', 241764), ('I', 205665), ('?', 163683), ('you', 160900), ('the', 125099), ('to', 114413), ('a', 95555), ("'s", 94990), ("n't", 80776)]